- jax.numpy.arange(start, stop=None, step=None, dtype=None)#

 Original docstring below.

-When using a non-integer step, such as 0.1, the results will often not be consistent.
-It is better to use numpy.linspace for these cases.
+When using a non-integer step, such as 0.1, it is often better to use numpy.linspace.

-start (number, optional) – Start of interval.
+start (integer or real, optional) – Start of interval.
 The interval includes this value.
 The default start value is 0.

-stop (number) – End of interval.
+stop (integer or real) – End of interval.
 The interval does not include this value, except in some cases where step is not an integer and floating point round-off affects the length of out.

-step (number, optional) – Spacing between values.
+step (integer or real, optional) – Spacing between values.
 For any output out, this is the distance between two adjacent values,

 out[i+1] - out[i].
 The default step size is 1.
 If step is specified as a position argument, start must also be given.

-dtype (dtype) – The type of the output array.
+dtype (dtype, optional) – The type of the output array.
 If dtype is not given, infer the data type from the other input arguments.

 arange – Array of evenly spaced values.